 Trudeau discontinues Emergencies Act

-Canadian Prime Minister Justin Trudeau has brought an end to the Emergency Act in the country after 10 days after it was used to widen the scope of government and police authority in order to remove and detain ‘Freedom Convoy’ protesters who had shut down a major US-Canada border crossing as well as much of Ottawa over the last weeks.
+Canadian Prime Minister Justin Trudeau has brought an end to the Emergency Act in the country, 10 days after it was used to widen the scope of government and police authority to remove and detain ‘Freedom Convoy’ protesters who had shut down a major US-Canada border crossing as well as much of Ottawa in recent weeks.

 Addressing the nation on Wednesday evening, Trudeau said that the situation is "no longer an emergency."
 The Canadian leader referred to the expanded authority given to law enforcement, which included targeting protesters' funding, as "time-limited extra tools" that had helped the police to lift blockades plaguing downtown Ottawa.